sdmx-twg/sdmx-json/data-message/docs/3-full-example-with-comments.md

               "values": [
                 {
                   "id": "A",
-                  "name": "Average or standardised measure for given frequency" }
+                  "name": "Average or standardised measure for given frequency",
+                  # the SDMX-JSON data message can also include the parents of dimension values of included data in order to allow for an hierarchical display
+                  "parent": {
+                      "id": "T"
+                  }
+                },
+                # the SDMX-JSON data message can also include the parents of dimension values of included data in order to allow for an hierarchical display
+                {
+                  "id": "T",
+                  "name": "Name of parent"
+                }
               ]
             }